 In the hustle and bustle of everyday living, it’s important to have things you do just for yourself.
-We all need outlets for our mental, physical and emotional stress and catalysts for our personal well-being.
+We all need outlets for our mental, physical, and emotional stress and catalysts for our personal well-being.
 We also need to remember not to wander too far away from our true self.
 It is easy to lose your individuality and identity as you age and take on additional responsibilities in life.
 There are many times where there just do not seem to be enough hours in a day.
-We spend so much time doing what we have to do or think we should do that there is very little time to decompress and just be ourselves.
+We spend so much time doing what we must do or think we should do that there is little time to decompress and just be ourselves.
 Then one day, we wake up and wonder what happened.

-- Focus on your fitness and health especially if this is a problem area for you – everyday living is much more difficult if you are unhealthy
+- Focus on your fitness and health, especially if this is a problem area for you – everyday living is much more difficult if you are unhealthy

 - Expand your mind by taking classes and/or reading books, magazines and journals on topics that interest you – never stop learning